Skip to content

 This is under development

-The Frontend interface is currently under development and will evolve to include additional features for specialization and a more streamlined syntax.
+The DSL interface is under active development and will evolve to include additional specialization features and a more streamlined syntax.
 However, the core concepts described here are expected to remain consistent, even as the implementation improves.

 Introduction

-Proteus offers a Frontend API—an alternative C++ interface for generating, managing, and executing LLVM IR modules at runtime via JIT compilation.
-Supporting both CPU (host) and GPU (CUDA/HIP) targets, this API enables users to dynamically construct code modules using a mini-language that closely resembles natural C++ syntax.
-This approach offers more flexibility than code annotations, allowing users to generate JIT-compiled code with expanded possibilities for runtime specialization and optimization.
-(Note: runtime optimizations are still under development.)
+Proteus offers a DSL API — an alternative C++ interface for generating, managing, and executing LLVM IR modules at runtime via JIT compilation.
+Supporting both CPU (host) and GPU (CUDA/HIP) targets, this API lets users to dynamically construct code modules using a mini-language that closely resembles natural C++ syntax.

 Description